coylemichael/audio-reset/README.md

 # Elgato Audio Reset Tool

 Resets Elgato Wave Link audio routing when it gets stuck or misbehaves.
+This tool restores your audio configuration to a baseline you define during setup - it won't magically fix misconfigured audio, but it will get you back to a known working state.

 ## What It Does